Field Sobriety Tests in Nevada DUI Cases

 Field Sobriety Tests and DUI Defense

-Attorney Ross Goodman has defended several clients against allegations of driving under the influence.
-He is experienced in field sobriety tests and the flaws in such tests.
-If you have been charged with DWI, it is important to contact Ross Goodman right away so he can start working on your defense.
+If you have been charged with DWI, it is important to acquire legal representation right away so you can start working on your defense.

 You should be aware that even the field sobriety tests that are most widely regarded as effective are inaccurate about 30% of the time.
 This means one out of every three people arrested for DWI for failing FSTs are actually innocent.
 You need to contact a DUI lawyer Las Vegas if you find yourself in this situation so that your well-being can be protected.